chgivan/MicroArticles/doc.md

 }

 API
-articles GET /articles/<articleID> ;;Returns a article with the given articleID
+#articles GET /articles/<articleID> ;;Returns a article with the given articleID
-%% GET /articles ;;Returns a list of articles
+# GET /articles ;;Returns a list of articles
+#POST /articles ;; Create a new article, user must be login
-POST /articles ;; Create a new article, user must be login GET /search ;; Returns a list of articles base on the search query GET /articles/<articleID>/comments ;;Returns a list of comments of  the article, must be login POST /articles/<articleID>/comments ;;Create a new comment of the article
+#PUT /articles ;; Update a new article, user must be login
+GET /search ;; Returns a list of articles base on the search query GET /articles/<articleID>/comments ;;Returns a list of comments of  the article, must be login POST /articles/<articleID>/comments ;;Create a new comment of the article